 Jesus’ presence is so powerful that it shows how weak we really are.
 It is also a picture of our sinful nature that only Jesus can make us alive again through faith in Him.
-The phrase “I am the First and the Last”, Jesus is declaring to be God, see the commentary on verse 8.
+In the phrase “I am the First and the Last”, Jesus is declaring to be God, see the commentary on verse 8.

 18 I am the Living One; I was dead, and now look, I am alive for ever and ever!
 And I hold the keys of death and Hades.

 The phrase “And I hold the keys of death and Hades” Jesus is the only one with the authority to send someone to hell or heaven, depending on if the person has trusted in Him or not.

 19 “Write, therefore, what you have seen, what is now and what will take place later.

-Jesus tells John to write down the vision that He is showing him so that the churches may know where their spiritual growth is at, and what will take placed in the future.
+Jesus tells John to write down the vision that He is showing him so that the churches may know where their spiritual growth is at, and what will take place in the future.

 20 The mystery of the seven stars that you saw in my right hand and of the seven golden lampstands is this: The seven stars are the angels of the seven churches, and the seven lampstands are the seven churches.

-Jesus is the only one who can reveal mysteries and give one understanding of His Word.
+Jesus is the only one who can reveal mysteries and give one knowledge and understanding of His Word.
 The angels are sent to God’s churches to protect those who have eternal life (see Matthew 18:10 and Hebrews 1:14).